This course allows you to study History as a single honours degree, giving you an in-depth knowledge of the subject.

 In this module you will study aspects of the chronological development of the British empire, its colonies and its decline across the long 19th century.
 The module will investigate various political, social, economic and cultural perspectives, and will give significant focus to the impact that British imperial policies had on other peoples and nations.

 During this module, you will investigate a historical theme or topic by taking an in-depth, critical and complex approach at an advanced level.
-By way of example such Special Subjects might include: ‘The French Revolution: Liberty, terror, warfare and the origins of modernity’, ‘Vitals of the Commonwealth: Early Modern London’ or ‘The Secret Past: British Intelligence History’.
+By way of example such Special Subjects might include: ‘The French Revolution: Liberty, terror, warfare and the origins of modernity’, ‘Vitals of the Commonwealth: Early Modern London’ or ‘The Secret War: Intelligence during the Second World War’.

 Studying at BGU is a student-centred experience.
 Staff and students work together in a friendly and supportive atmosphere as part of an intimate campus community.
 You will know every member of staff personally and feel confident approaching them for help and advice, and staff members will recognise you, not just by sight, but as an individual with unique talents and interests.
 We will be there to support you, personally and academically, from induction to graduation.